ringcentral/engage-voice-api-docs/docs/basics/auth-ringcentral.md

 # Obtaining an Engage Access Token

-To access Engage Voice APIs, you need to request an Engage Access Token.
+To access RingCX APIs, you need to request an Engage Access Token.
 This is by first requesting a RingCentral Access Token and then using an Engage API to create an Engage Access Token.
-Then the Engage Access Token can be used to access Engage Voice APIs.
+Then the Engage Access Token can be used to access RingCX APIs.

-> Note: Engage Voice APIs for Office customers are rooted at:
+> Note: RingCX APIs for Office customers are rooted at:
 >
 > `https://engage.ringcentral.com/voice/api/`